Sambhav300899/MIT-Mechatronics-Resources/README.md

 ### Placement

-Resources related to the placements are in the [Placement folder](./Placements/README.md)
+Resources related to the placements are in the [Placement folder](./Placements/README.md).
+Latest Batch of 2020 placement can be found [here](./Placements/Batch_2020/Placement_stats.xlsx).

 ### Advice